bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Added in: v14.8.0, v12.19.0 N-API version: 8

 A 128-bit value stored as two unsigned 64-bit integers.
-It serves as a UUID with which JavaScript objects can be “tagged” in order to ensure that they are of a certain type.
+It serves as a UUID with which JavaScript objects can be "tagged” in order to ensure that they are of a certain type.
 This is a stronger check than [`napi_instanceof`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#n-api_napi_instanceof), because the latter can report a false positive if the object’s prototype has been manipulated.
 Type-tagging is most useful in conjunction with [`napi_wrap`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#n-api_napi_wrap) because it ensures that the pointer retrieved from a wrapped object can be safely cast to the native type corresponding to the type tag that had been previously applied to the JavaScript object.

     typedef struct {
       uint64_t lower;